vscentrum/vsc-software-stack/README.md

 # VSC Software Stack

-Central repository of easyconfigs used in the software installations on VSC clusters.
+Central repository of easyconfigs and easyblocks used in the software installations on VSC clusters.

 ## Vrije Universiteit Brussel (site-vub) branch